-Writing in “The Evolving Family Office: Leadership Strategies to Ensure the Office Remains Relevant to the Millennial Generation“, Bierwirth and Morris state:
+Writing in “The Evolving Family Office: Leadership Strategies to Ensure the Office Remains Relevant to the Millennial Generation“, Bierwirth states:

 Increasingly, family office leaders are expressing frustration over their inability to capture the attention and commitment of millennials.
 Not surprisingly, reigning leaders in family offices believe that when the baton is passed to the next generation, they will not value or understand the full benefits of collective management of a family’s legacy and wealth.
 This is no small matter when looking at the size and scope of the intergenerational wealth transfer expected to take place in the decades ahead…